 Multiple Timing Engines for Multiple Rates

 NI CompactDAQ chassis have three analog input timing engines.
-This gives you the ability to divide all your analog inputs in up to three different groups known as “tasks.”
+You can divide all your analog inputs in up to three different groups known as “tasks.”
 Each task can run at a separate rate, as seen in Figure 2.
-This is ideal when combining temperature measurements, which are often slow, with higher-speed measurements such as sound and vibration.
+This is ideal when combining temperature measurements, which are often slow, with higher speed measurements such as sound and vibration.
 The three tasks operate independently but can be started simultaneously.
 All channels within a single task are automatically synchronized and returned at the requested rate.
 All modules can be combined in a single task to easily synchronize all channels to the same clock.

 Figure 2.
 This image depicts different analog input tasks running at different rates in the same chassis.

 Designated Timing Engines for Analog and Digital Output